sbtron/dynamics-365-customer-engagement/ce/sales-enterprise/create-marketing-list-using-app-marketing-sales.md

         -   Add all the members returned by the search to the marketing list

+  > [!NOTE]
+  >  You can add upto 120,000 members to a marketing list at once.
+If you need to add more than 120,000 members to a marketing list then you should split those members into multiple add operations.
+One way to do this is by using multiple filters in the Advanced Find dialog such that each filter returns less than 120,000 members.

     #### Remove using Advanced Find

     1. In the **Add Members** dialog box, click **Select**, and then select the field on which you want to search, such as **Account Name** or **City**.
 You can select fields from the current record type, or from related record types.
 When you select a related record type, a new line appears with another Select list for the related record type.